juhasev/sample-ninja-help/edit-project-links-entry-link.md

 > **IMPORTANT:** If the computed hash does not match you should always return panelist back to Sample Ninja with **security** or **s=sec** status.
 See   [the help file for exit links](/edit-project-links-exit-links.md) for more information.

 ## Example hash calculations
 These examples use real computed hash values so that you can verify your own hash calculations using the examples.
-Signing will verify the path and query part of a survey's URL including the leading slash.
 Please note that these examples are simplified and we have intentionally omitted panelist ID or **pid** parameter.

 ### Example A